 2. Carry Small Credit Card Balances (or none at all!)

 When you get a credit card to build your credit history, the ideal scenario is to charge a little bit each month and then pay off your balance by the due date.
 Having a credit card isn’t a license to spend frivolously; instead, it’s giving you the chance to prove yourself as a creditworthy individual.

 If you do need to carry a balance for some reason, try to keep it under 30% of your credit limit.
 So, if you’re allowed to charge up to $1,000, you wouldn’t want to have a balance of more than $300 at any given time.

-Clearly, the lower balance the better because you don’t want to spend outside your means and accrue outrageous interest that you’ll have to pay back over time.
+The lower balance, the better because you don’t want to spend outside your means and accrue outrageous interest that you’ll have to pay back over time.

-While you might qualify for any number of the credit products we talked about above, don’t overextend yourself by opening up each and every account you’re approved for.
-Account age is considered in determining your credit score, so new accounts bring down the average age of your overall credit accounts.
+While you might qualify for any number of the credit products we discussed above, don’t overextend yourself by opening up every account you’re approved for.
+Account age is a factor in determining your credit score, so new accounts bring down the average age of your overall credit accounts.

 Not only that, your credit score is temporarily dinged a few points for every hard inquiry on your report, a step that is necessary to get approved for a loan or credit card.
 Plus, from a lender’s point of view, lots of open accounts might indicate that you’re desperate for credit and might not have steady finances.

 When you have a strategic number of credit cards, be sure not to max them out.
 Again, this makes you look like you’re reliant on credit just to get by.

 Your amount owed also accounts for 30% of your FICO score — the second largest category after payment history.
 The amount you owe compared to the amount of credit you have access to is your credit utilization ratio.